Branch-Bunch/React-Intro/README.md

 1. [How to use React](#how-to-use-react-)
 1. [Demo/build time!](#demo)

+## Before we start
+Basic Terminology:
+- UI - User Interface
+- Component - A small piece of your UI
+- Library - A set of functionality you add to your program, the use it is up to you
+- Framework - Write your program on top of a framework, it dictates how you write the program

 ## What is React? 🤔
 - Javascript component-based library for building UIs
 - React was built to solve one problem: building large applications with data that changes over time